tytydraco/yessleep/out/I_manage_a_house_where_every_tenant_disappears_after_1_month.md

 Soon after, the owner called me again.
 I didn’t pick up, and blocked her number.

 But the calls kept coming, from all sorts of different numbers.
-I answered one, and it was her voice:
+I answered one, and it was her voice, angry:

 “You broke our pact.
 The rent will be collected at the end of the month.”